 The best time to use a cot is when you're camping during the summer/warmer times of the year in wet climates, because a cot is meant to get you up off the ground.
 By raising your self off the ground you're creating airflow around the spot where most of your body heat is lost, under you.

 So being up off the ground is going to help you stay cooler and dryer with a cot.

-Also, if you're a bit more aged than others, a cot is a great way to still be able to go camping overnight comfortably.
+Also, if you're a bit more aged than others, going camping as a couple, or someone who's a dedicated side sleeper, a cot is a great way to still be able to go camping overnight comfortably.
 Once you hit a certain age those old bones start to protest sleeping on the ground for more than one night.
 So it's best to preserve yourself when you can.